Anower77/anower77/README.md

 ### Backend Engineer

 ##- I have been working as a programmer for several years, with experience in C, C++, and Python, Algorithms, and Data structures.
 I am passionate about problem-solving and enjoy finding creative solutions to complex challenges.
-Beyond technical skills, I am skilled at explaining complex concepts in simple terms.
-I stay updated on the latest programming trends and continuously seek to improve my knowledge.

 ### About Me
 - **Expertise:** Backend Engineer, REST API, Database, Cloud (AWS, DO)